WICG/dbsc/DBSCE/Overview.md

    - The [_attestation service_](#attestation-service) is also separate from the IDP in this diagram.
    - The `extra claims` is a provision added for specific IdPs or Local Key Helper vendors to add any additional information to the _binding statement_.
 It is intentionally left undefined, and can be customized.

 1. **Sign In/Session Initiation (steps 8-9):** The _binding statement_, with the `KeyId` is expected to be returned to the IdP with a new header, `Sec-Session-Keys`.
 The IdP [validates](#binding-statement) the signature on the _binding statement_, `nonce` and stores the thumbprint of the publicKey.
 Once the validation succeeds, the IdP will proceed with the sign-in ceremony.
-It can optionally generate auth tokens if the RP and IdP are separate, illustrated [below](#idp-is-rp-and-calls-public-local-key-helper), that embed the publicKey or a thumbprint of the publicKey.
+It can optionally generate auth tokens as illustrated [below](#idp-is-rp-and-calls-public-local-key-helper), that embed the publicKey or a thumbprint of the publicKey.

 1. **SignIn Succeeds with binding (steps 10-14)**: At this point, all DBSC(E) specific steps are completed.
 The server returns signed in content with a special header response to the browser: `Sec-Session-Registration` indicated the session is expected to be DBSC compliant.
 All steps further are as per the original DBSC proposal with two caveats: The _local key helper_ is called for JWT generation and the additional params introduced for DBSC(E) customization can be optionally added.